single-cell-data/mams/specification.md

 **Field:** id
 **Value:** Character string
-**Description:** Denotes the unique id of the matrix, data frame, or graph and should be unique within the set of objects within the same class of the dataset.
-**Notes and considerations for implementation:** This ID could be a randomized unique ID such as a UUID or could be a unique combination of other fields from the FOM schema.
+**Description:** Denotes the unique id of the matrix, annotation data frame, or graph and should be unique within the set of objects within the same class of the dataset.
+This ID could be a randomized unique ID such as a UUID or could be a unique combination of other fields from the FOM schema.
 For example, the IDs for FOMs could be a combination of `modality` and `processing` fields with the option of including algorithm_name.
 In this scenario, the ids “rna.raw”, “rna.normalize”, “rna.scale” could be used describe the data matrices and “rna.reduction.pca” and “rna.embedding.umap” could be used to describe the reduced dimensional objects.

 **Field:** class
 **Value:** Character string
 **Description:** Denotes the class of the matrix, array, data frame.
 One of `fom`, `fam`, `oam`, `fid`, or `oid`.
-**Notes:** Each class will have a correpsonding set of metadata fields.
+Each class will have a correpsonding set of metadata fields.

-# FOM class
+# Featur Obsersvation Matrix (FOM) fields

 **General description:** A feature and observation matrix (FOM) is a data matrix that contains measurements of molecular features in biological entities.
 Examples of features include genes, genomic regions or peaks, transcripts, proteins, antibodies derived tags, signal intensities, cell type counts.
 Examples of observations include cells, cell pools, beads, spots, subcellular regions, and regions of interest (ROIs).
 Measurements may include transcript counts, protein abundances, signal intensities and velocity estimates.
 The main elements of a fom are the central feature-observation data matrix (fom), observation ID vector or matrix (oid), feature ID vector or matrix (fid), feature annotation matrix (fam), and observation annotation matrix (oam).